pepegar/courses-and-presentations/slides-md/app/03-templates.md

 ## Exercise 3

-Using template inheritance, fix the **example-1** so that we don't repeat ourselves.
+Using template inheritance, fix the **twitter for dogs** example so that we don't repeat ourselves.

 # Shameless plug